-Profile Details: The Profile Details section will display information about the wireless network such as the network name (SSID), network type (Infrastructure), and if the network is secured.
+Profile Details: The Profile Details section will display information about the wireless network such as the network name (SSID), network type (Infrastructure or Ad-

+Hoc), and if the network is secured.

 Add Profile

 You may add a new network by clicking the New button from the My Wireless Networks page.